 Director of Leadership Annual Giving

-Reporting to the Executive Director of Annual Giving, this position will serve as a part of the Annual Giving team and work to support all areas of the University in conjunction with the Think & Do the Extraordinary Campaign.
+Reporting to the Director of Annual Giving, this position will serve as a leader on the annual giving team and work to support all areas of the University.
 The Director will be expected to develop and cultivate relationships with a portfolio of approximately 200 leadership annual giving prospects.
-They will work with the Executive Director of Annual Giving in partnership with the Assistant Vice-Chancellor for University Development.

 Duties and responsibilities include, but are not limited to:

-- Identification, qualification, cultivation, and solicitation of leadership annual giving prospects to create and grow a pipeline of Chancellor Circle members and major gift ($50,000 and above) donors.
+- Identification, qualification, cultivation, and solicitation of leadership annual giving prospects to create and grow a pipeline of major gift ($50,000 and above) donors.

 - Conduct at least 200 personal contacts with prospects and donors annually and participate in 15 solicitations per month.